Paul Morphy: Hailed as champion

 Upon his return to America, the accolades continued as Morphy toured the major cities on his way home.
 At the University of the City of New York, on May 29, 1859, John Van Buren, son of President Martin Van Buren, ended a testimonial presentation by proclaiming, "Paul Morphy, Chess Champion of the World".
 In Boston, at a banquet attended by Henry Wadsworth Longfellow, Louis Agassiz, Boston mayor Frederic W. Lincoln Jr., and Harvard president James Walker, Dr. Oliver Wendell Holmes toasted "Paul Morphy, the world's Chess Champion".
 Consumer products including the "Morphy Hat" and the "Morphy Cigar" were named for him, as was the Morphy Baseball Club in Brooklyn.

 At the New York testimonial dinner, Morphy made an assessment of chess that has been widely paraphrased:

 Chess never has been and never can be aught but a recreation.
 It should not be indulged in to the detriment of other and more serious avocations—should not absorb the mind or engross the thoughts of those who worship at its shrine; but should be kept in the background and restrained within its proper province.

 Nowadays this may seem ironic or even paradoxical in light of Morphy's dedication to chess.
 But at the time, Morphy's remarks did not cause surprise.

-Morphy was engaged to write a series of chess columns for the New York Ledger, which started in August of 1859.
+Morphy was engaged to write a series of chess columns for the New York Ledger, which started in August 1859.
 They consisted primarily of annotating games of the La Bourdonnais – McDonnell chess matches of 25 years before, plus a few of Morphy's own games.
-The column ended in August of 1860.
+The column ended in August 1860.